Ben-Ku/msaao/README.md

 His reference code can be found here: https://hoang-dt.github.io/index.html

-Should run basically out of the box with rust installed just run "cargo run --release" i command line from repos top folder
+Should run basically out of the box with rust installed just run "cargo run --release" in command line from repos top folder

 Controls:
 move cam - wasd qe